<?xml version="1.0" encoding="UTF-8"?>

 <p>This work is supported by The Erika Legacy Foundation.</p>

 <p><p>The Future Leaders in Canadian Brain Research Program is made possible thanks to an anchor gift from the <a href="https://azrielifoundation.org/">Azrieli Foundation</a>, and matched by Brain Canada through the Canada Brain Research Fund.
-It supports bold, early-career neuroscientists and helps bring their ideas to life.</p><p>Bold Minds is hosted by Fiona Sanderson.
+It supports bold, early-career neuroscientists and helps bring their ideas to life.</p><p>Our host and executive producer is Fiona Sanderson.
 Our executive producers are Jillian Donnelly and Kate Shingler.</p><p>Our lead producer is <a href="https://www.jessdoespodcasting.com/">Jess Schmidt</a>, with editing by <a href="https://www.morganechambrin.com/">Morgane Chambrin</a>.</p><p>Thank you for listening!
 If you enjoyed this episode, we’d appreciate it if you could send it to a friend.
-If you want to learn more about Brain Canada and the amazing research we support, please visit our website at&nbsp;</p><p><a href="http://braincanada.ca">braincanada.ca.</a></p></p>]]></description>
+If you want to learn more about Brain Canada and the amazing research we support, please visit our website at <a href="http://braincanada.ca">braincanada.ca.</a></p></p>]]></description>

 <pubDate>Tue, 17 Mar 2026 16:04:55 +0000</pubDate>